OpenNTI/nti.docs.platform.enduser/editorguide/course.rst

 .. note:: A lesson page must have at least one section to add content.

-Adding a Section to a Lesson
+Add a Section to a Lesson
 ------------------------------

 Before you add content to your lesson, you’ll need to add sections.